-Trainers submit applications for training units which are approved by the board's contractor which reviews all applications and assigns the training units.
+Trainers submit applications for training units which are reviewed and approved if appropriate by the board's contractor, which reviews all applications and assigns the training units.
 Upon approval, the course is entered into the database of approved training courses.
-Operators and other interested persons can search the course catalog online at https://portal.coloradocwp.com/External/Pages/CourseCatalog/Operator/CourseCatalogSea rch.aspx.
+Operators and other interested persons can search the course catalog online at https://portal.coloradocwp.com/External/Pages/CourseCatalog/Operator/CourseCatalogSearch.aspx.

-Resources needed to implement the program
+6. Resources needed to implement the program